H. Gottke & J. Born Mineral Water

-Here is an interesting soda water bottle that appears to have a mistake with the spelling of the name Henry Getker which appears as Gottke on the bottle.
-You can just about imagine the range of emotions from excitement, to surprise, disappointment, and being mad when your order of long-awaited bottles arrives from the glass factory and upon opening the crates you see that your name is misspelled.
-This might explain the rareness of this bottle and the short-lived partnership between Henry Getker and Jacob Born.
+Here is an exciting soda water bottle that appears to have a mistake with the spelling of Henry Getker, which appears as Gottke on the bottle.
+You can imagine the range of emotions from excitement to surprise, disappointment, and being mad when your order of long-awaited bottles arrives from the glass factory.
+Upon opening the crates, you see that your name is misspelled.
+This situation might explain the rareness of this bottle and the short-lived partnership between Henry Getker and Jacob Born.

-Our cylindrical 7-5/8” tall bottle was made in a two-leaf mold, has a rounded tapered applied mouth, and an iron pontil.
-On the face of the medium blue-green aqua bottle is embossed copy in an arch that reads, ‘H. GOTTKE’ over a second straight line embossed ‘MINERAL WATER’ set over a third straight line embossed ‘CINCINNATI.’
+Our cylindrical 7 5/8″ tall bottle was made in a two-leaf mold, has a rounded tapered applied mouth, and an iron pontil.
+The face of the medium blue-green aquamarine bottle has embossed copy in an arc that reads, ‘H. GOTTKE’ over a second straight line embossed ‘MINERAL WATER’ set over a third straight line embossed ‘CINCINNATI.’

 By 1851, the mineral water business was very competitive in Cincinnati as the city was host to eight mineral water factories with 64 employees who produced over $100,000 in annual output.
-This is about the time we first see Jacob Born as he was the proprietor of a coffee house.
-By 1855, Born is listed as the proprietor of a mineral water factory located at 56 W. 13th Street in Cincinnati.
+This period is about when we first see Jacob Born as he was the proprietor of a coffee house.
+By 1855, Born was listed as the proprietor of a mineral water factory located at 56 W. 13th Street in Cincinnati.

 Besides Getker & Born, other Mineral Water Manufactures listed in the 1855 Cincinnati City Directory that year were C. B. Owen & Co., H. & J. Alwes, Fred Goosmann, Hartwell & Baker, A. Ritter, and G. Mulhauser.

-The bottle embossing mistake probably caused quite a row as the next year, Henry Getker was absent from the business leaving Jacob Born to continue with the mineral water business alone.
+The bottle embossing mistake probably caused quite a row.
+The following year Henry Getker was absent from the business leaving Jacob Born to continue with the mineral water business alone.
 In 1857, Jacob Born would partner with Louis Bebbinger to make mineral water.
-During this period he had his own bottles embossed ‘J. BORN MINERAL WATER CINCINNATI.’
+During this period, he had his own bottles embossed ‘J. BORN MINERAL WATER CINCINNATI.’

 See the museum example of a J. Born Mineral Water Cincinnati.

-Sometime around 1860, Jacob Born moved his operations to 530 Walnut Street and from 1862 to 1865 his business was renamed Born & Greiwe which consisted of partners Jacob Born and Christoph Griewe.
+Sometime around 1860, Jacob Born moved his operations to 530 Walnut Street, and from 1862 to 1865, his business was renamed Born & Greiwe, which consisted of partners Jacob Born and Christoph Greiwe.
 By 1866, Jacob Born was alone again making and bottling his mineral water which would last up into the 1870s when he would incorporate as Jacob Born & Co.

 Support: Reference to The American Pontiled Soda Database Project, Tod von Mechow